This may be the best wedding cookies recipe ever, friends. Ginger Lime Wedding Cookies, your time has come. Finally.

 Instructions

-- Cream the butter, sugar, salt, ginger, zest and juice until very creamy and smooth.
+- In a bowl using a hand mixer, in a stand mixer, or by hand, cream the butter, sugar, salt, ginger, and zest until very creamy and smooth.

-- Beat in the flour on low speed until everything is evenly combined.
+- Beat in the flour mixture until just evenly combined.

-- Portion cookies at about 1 1/2 Tablespoons each.
+- Portion cookies at about 1 Tablespoon each (0.75 oz or 21 grams).
 Roll into balls and place on a baking stone or cookie sheet covered with parchment or Silpat.
 These cookies barely spread, so you only need to leave about 1 1/2" between them.

 - Bake at 325F for about 20-25 minutes, until fairly firm and barely browned.

-- Let cookies cool on the racks for about 5 minutes and then roll gently but thoroughly in the powdered sugar coating.
-Double dip them for added sweetness.
+- Let cookies cool on the racks for about 5 minutes and then roll gently but thoroughly in the powdered sugar coating (see below).
+Double dip them to ensure a nice, thick coating, part of which will melt and part of which will stay white and powdery.

 For the Powdered Sugar Coating